 Our cars are designed in a very sophisticated way.

-When the ECU (Engine Control Unit) detects a problem that it is unable to regulate, it then turns on the check engine light on your dashboard.
-This check light will either keep on glowing or will blink depending on the nature of the fault.
+When the ECU (engine control unit) detects a problem that it is unable to regulate, it then turns on the check engine light on your dashboard.
+This check light will either keep on glowing or will blink, depending on the nature of the fault.

-Let’s say if Engine Check is on regularly then it means that there is a problem but not an emergency.
+If the engine check is on regularly then it means that there is a problem but not an emergency.
 But if it is blinking, then it means there is an emergency problem with your car.

 How to Reset the Check Engine Light